 Photo courtesy Keith Bruno

-This week’s Bird of the Week, compliments of the Weminuche Audubon Society and Audubon Rockies, is the American dipper.
+This week’s Bird of the Week, compliments of the Weminuche Audubon Society and Audubon Rockies, is the American bittern.

-For more information on activities and to get involved with local birding events, visit www.weminucheaudubon.org and like us at www.facebook.com/weminucheaudubon/.
+For information on events, visit www.weminucheaudubon.org or www.facebook.com/weminucheaudubon/.